 “I think we’re free!
 What did you do, man?”

 “She… she was searching for what I wanted most.
+She pledged to give me anything.
 I asked Larissa to marry me but she… she said no, again.”

 Edmund let out a horrible laugh.
 It sounded sick, but somehow real joy rang through.